 In “Hey, Little Ant,” a boy comes across an ant and is faced with the choice of squishing the ant or not.
 This rhyming book explores the very different perpectives of a boy and the ant he is about to squish.
 They debate the merits of each creature's life through humor and empathy.
-Use the book to talk about the meaning of empathy - to see things from another's perspective.
-We also explore the ability for the smallest person to have a voice and value.
+Use the book to talk about what it means to be empathetic.
+Consider the ways even the smallest person can use their voice.
 This book includes themes of empathy, decision making, and respect for all creatures.

 Literature Guide by Maureen Klein

 Ask: What do you know about ants?
 Where do you usually see ants, and what do you do when you see one?

 Show: Look at the cover illustration.
 What do you notice about the size perspectives of the boy and the ant?

 Connect: We all have different perspectives or ways of viewing things.
 In this story, the authors ask us to consider the perspective of both the boy and the ant.
 Pay careful attention to the similarities and differences between the two characters’ perspectives.

 Ask: Pause on pages 17 and 18, where the boy’s friends are encouraging him to squish the ant.
 What do you think he should do?